hujiahao232/BocinsWeb/images/readme.md

-This directory stores QR codes.
+This directory stores all the QR codes.